 If you work all week, it’s challenging to find the time to go to the store for Valentine’s Day cards, and even harder to coordinate bringing your child with you so they can choose what they like.

-Instead, browse the web with your kiddo to find cute and free printable Valentine’s Day cards (like the ones you can get at the end of this post!).
+Instead, browse the web with your kiddo to find cute and free printable Valentine’s Day cards.

 Your child can practice their fine-motor skills by helping you to cut the cards.

 6. Determine a card exchange process in advance.